RafaelGSS/autobench/README.md

 name: 'Autobench Example'
 # Benchmarking folder to store and retrieve benchmarks.
 [REQUIRED]
 benchFolder: 'bench'
 # Root URL to perform the benchmarking.
-[REQUIRED]
+[REQUIRED] It could be sent by `AUTOBENCH_URL` environment variable
 url: 'http://localhost:3000'
 # Number of connections.
 See https://github.com/mcollina/autocannon to further explanation.
 [OPTIONAL]
 connections: 10